In Conversation with Lin-Manuel Miranda

 I need to write from a place of love.

 I mean, it’s true.
 It’s really hard to do.
 The second that I let go of my anger, I felt so much lighter.
-I remember when this happened so well because it felt like my whole body and being shifted.
+I remember when this happened so well because it felt like my whole body was being shifted.
 I’m not saying it’s easy to let things go, especially things that have really hurt and scarred you.
-Not at all, but I did find that doing so was a lot easier than sustaining anger and rage and bitterness that whole time.
+Not at all, but I did find that doing so was a lot easier than trying to sustaining anger and rage and bitterness for years at a time.

 With that being said, I am not your critic.

-Don’t get me wrong.
-Journalism is increasingly important.
-I admire so many journalists and reporters and writers and news sources out there who are truthfully giving us real and important information that we need, especially these days.
+Journalism can be so powerful when it’s done right.
+Let’s be honest, it’s still powerful when it’s done wrong.
+I know journalism is increasingly important.
+I admire so many writers and reporters out there who are truthfully giving us real and important information that we need, especially these days.
 If you’re out there doing that for us and spending your lives and your time giving that to us, I just want to take this second to tell you thank you ..
 So much because we need you and your work is so meaningful and important, and I truly believe the power of words can be the world’s saving grace.

 However, when it comes to critiques or putting things out on the internet for the sole purpose of gossip or fake news to break a headline, I don’t think I was made to write like that.